mlandauer/cuttlefish/README.md

 9. Create a file `~/.cuttlefish_ansible_vault_pass.txt` which contains the password for encrypting the secret values used in the deploy.
 The encrypted variables are at `provisioning/roles/cuttlefish-app/vars/main.yml`.

-10. Provision the server with Ansible.
-You'll need to supply the root password you chose in step 5.
+10. To provision the server for the first time you will need to supply the root password you chose in step 5.
 On subsequent deploys you won't need this.
+To supply this password edit the `./provision_production.sh` script and temporily add the `--ask-pass` argument to the last command, then run the script:

 ```
 ./provision_production.sh
 ```